Extracts the predicted ECx value as desired from an object of class

 The number of unique x values over which to find ECx – large values will make the ECx estimate more precise.

-value indicating if the full
+A logical value indicating if the full

 posterior sample of calculated ECx values should be returned instead of